Twin Lakes Rwanda Lava Bike Tour (7)

 ATMs are easy to find in towns and cities but not once you head out into the villages (or even 5km away from a city).

 Most of the larger cities and towns have good roads and are easy to get to with public transportation.
-If you visit the Nyungwe Forest National Park area, you will likely need to rent your own car or organize transportation with a tour guide.

 Within cities and towns, motos are the best way to get around.
 Ladies, wear a flowy dress or pants.
 It’s not as easy to find a taxi on the side of the street as it is to find a moto.
 It’s “required” you wear a scarf over your head before putting on the moto helmet (which totally makes sense) but I didn’t have anything and went without.
 Wilhelm wore a cap under the helmet.